 Designing the Envelope: Choosing a ventilated facade pattern

-The pattern applied onto the opaque part of the building’s envelope has a significant impact on the overall building appearance.
-That is why cladding design requires a comprehensive and systematic approach in terms of its aesthetical, cultural and environmental aspects.
-And last but not least is the final decision regarding the material selection and the fixing techniques.
+The pattern, applied onto the opaque part of the building’s envelope, has a significant impact on the overall building appearance.
+That is why cladding design requires a comprehensive and systematic approach in terms of its aesthetic, cultural and environmental aspects.
+And last, but not least, is the final decision regarding the material selection and the fixing techniques.

 Façade pattern of Grafix Building, Sofia.
 Completed with BILDA system.

 The façade pattern is the order of the façade elements.
 They can be symmetrically, regularly or irregularly repeated, following an arrangement combination or a specific calculated parametric design.
 The pattern creates an emotional impact and is responsible for the architectural performance, which determines the building uniqueness.

 According to the classification made by Christopher Alexander in his book “A Pattern Language” 1977, patterns can be divided into five categories: